thavlik/t4vd/README.md

 ## License
 All videos are property of their respective creators.

-Laselva logo is property of [Laselva MMA & Fitness](http://www.laselvamma.com/)
+Laselva logo is property of [Laselva MMA & Fitness](http://www.laselvamma.com/).
+This project was originally intended to create Brazilian Jiu-jitsu datasets, so the logo made sense for the prototype.

 This project's code is released under [MIT](LICENSE-MIT) / [Apache 2.0](LICENSE-Apache) dual license, which is extremely permissive.